 Hospice and palliative care are both available as in-home services.
 Palliative care may be appropriate for patients with a serious illness who continue to receive treatment but need temporary assistance with symptom management.
 Palliative care includes coordination with the patient’s medical team and may be appropriate for those with a diagnosis such as cancer or dementia.
 Your medical provider can help determine whether hospice or palliative care is appropriate for your situation.

 When patients and their families choose in-home hospice care, they can take advantage of a wide range of services.
-Some of the types of care provided by Three Oaks Hospice include:
+Some of the types of care provided by Accord Hospice include:

 Accessing Palliative Care and Hospice Care at Home